dragonworx/mp3-stamp/README.md

 # MP3 Stamp

-A small command-line utility to automate writing mp3 tags and covers to mp3 audio files.
+> Simple command-line utility to automate applying tags and covers to mp3 files

 For music content creators, generating new mp3 files is a common routine.
 Opening those fresh files in iTunes or any other media applications simply to edit tags and apply a cover can be a tedious and repeditive task.
 Especially if you are regenerating the file after changes.